lino-network/lino/docs/changelog/upgrade2-ida.md

 2. Remove view/upvote/report tx.
 3. Storage use MustUnmarshalBinaryLengthPrefixed, same as cosmos modules.

+## Changes to Developer
+---

+1. Deposit from Upgrade1 will be burned, since In Upgrade2 Developer uses stake-in.
+2. One account can only be a developer once.
+Had the account unregistered, cannot register again.
+3. Remove DeveloperList.
+Replace it with GetActiveDeveloper() which returns all active developers.

 ### Minors

 1. experimental refactor on post structure.